Brontotheriidae: Characteristics and evolution

 Brontotheres retain four toes on their front feet and three toes on their hind feet.
 Their teeth are adapted to shearing (cutting) relatively nonabrasive vegetation.
 Their molars have a characteristic W-shaped ectoloph (outer shearing blade).
+The wear patterns observed on brontothere teeth suggests a folivorous diet.
+Early Brontotheres had brachydont teeth with thick enamel, while later forms evolved a more hypsodont style tooth with thinner enamel.

+Brontotheres also shared an elongated postorbital cranium, meaning that their skulls are lengthened between their eyes and ears.
+They also had anteroposteriorly abbreviated (shortened) faces.